meows/racket/docs/conditionals.md

 # Conditionals

 If someone has ever told you that you can only play _if_ you've done your work, then you have been given a condition.
-That is, you can play, but only _if_ something else.
+That is, you can play, but only if a rule has been met.

+Conditions are also useful in software because we don't always know what kind of information we're going to get, so in order to make sure we run the right functions or operations, we often need to first check _if_ some of our conditions have been met.

 ## `if`